 Be prepared for any situation by keeping these basic items in your vehicle.
 Best of all is that you probably already have most, if not all of them.
 These essential items will let you take care of basic needs and keep you safe no matter the situation.

 - Pull-along or vehicle winch, I strongly recommend picking one of the Best Winch for 4×4 but if you’re on a budget the Pull-along could save the day.

 - Second Vehicle and a Buddy, Never attempt a trail alone unless your Superman and can pick up your vehicle after you are pinned under it and fly to the hospital.

-- Tow Strap or Chain, I recommend a strap, chains long enough to be useful are very heavy to haul in your vehicle.
+- Kinetic recovery rope or chain, I recommend a strap, chains long enough to be useful are very heavy to haul in your vehicle.
 Use a strap rated 4 times your vehicle GVW and a minimum of 30 feet long.

 - Axe or Chainsaw for clearing blocked trail only.
 You need a permit to cut wood in a National Forest.

 - Shovel, you may find it necessary to caress Mother Natures’ skin to free your vehicle.
 Also provides a substitute for flushing if you get my meaning.

 - Hand tools, know what common tools are needed on your vehicle, and metric or standard.